fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

   banner_img_height: 70
 ```

-Also set it in the Front-Matter:
+Also set it in [Front-matter](https://hexo.io/zh-cn/docs/front-matter):

 ```markdown
 ---